Tarquinous/wg-expanded-editor-3/README.md

   * Cutscene VFX
   * Placable units
   * Dialogue portraits
-* Removes unlock requirements for the three unlockable commanders including:
+* Removes unlock requirements for the three unlockable commanders
-  * Mercival
-  * Elodie
-  * Dark Mercia

 ## How to Use